k2view-academy/K2View-Academy/articles/03_logical_units/22_native_support_for_NoSQL.md

 ### Step 1: Running Discovery on Document DB

-Start from defining the interface for the Document DB (including the installation of the required connector) and running discovery on it.
+Start from defining the interface for the Document DB, installing the required connector and running discovery on this interface.

 The below image illustrates the **employee** document in MongoDB which is represented by a **dataset** entity in the Catalog.
 The additional nesting levels of the document are presented by the **classes** and **fields** entities of the Catalog.